 So, you make the decision – that’s the easy bit – and then you have to put in the work to make it happen.
 And from experience I can tell you that this is not a linear process with starting and finishing points – by necessity, it becomes an entirely new way of life.

-And how do you put in the work to make it happen?
-Journal.
+But how do you put in the work to make it happen?
+By journaling.

-The idea is that over time, practicing mindful journaling will enable you to:
+The idea is that over time, practicing mindfulness journaling will enable you to:

 - Help clarify your thoughts and feelings;